greenmagenta/bookshelf/README.md

 ### Configuration

-You can configure many website behaviors by editing `config/config.json`.
+You can configure general website behaviors and displays by editing `config/config.json`.

 #### Head